Updated: Aug 31

 And that's probably why I immediately loved the Russian Tarot of St. Petersburg painted by Yuri Shakov.
 This deck is one of the most beautiful I have stumbled upon so far.
 It's a true work of art.
 I could not find much information about Shakov himself unfortunately but I'm still looking.

 The look and feel of the deck is very Eastern European and reminds me very much on the colours and canvas I would see at my grandma's place: Vibrant colours, fantastic folkloric clothes and an easy-to-read RWS based system make this deck very approachable and just lovely.

-Fact 1: The 2 arcanas follow the original Marseille/RWS order.
+- The 2 suits follow the original Marseille/RWS order.
 No fantasy or made up card is to be found.
 22 major cards and the 4 minor suits are there.
 This is great for beginners because you can start using this deck while still learning the basics without risking any confusion.

 The minor arcana of the Tarot of St. Petersburg is worth buying it alone.
 The illustrations are so clear.
 So gorgeous too.
 Each card of the minor arcana tells a simple story, largely based on the Rider Waite Smith deck.
 You can use them to go very, very deep in your interpretation.